Digital Reputation Tips for Business

 This information can be positive or negative and vital to the success, growth and health of an ICT user or business.
 The DRPC is a data collection tool that investigates a business’s vulnerability of being targeted, disparaged, slandered, stolen from or infiltrated by cyber criminals, disgruntled past employees/customers or nefarious corporate competitors.

 The DRPC focuses on the ICT user and the business’s cyber-security breach potential, digital reputation acumen and capacity to successfully institute online reputation prevention and protection strategies.
 With the rapid growth and expansion of information and communications technology, all businesses are now required to allocate a portion of their operating budget and marketing efforts to both cyber security and digital reputation management.
 It is recommended to complete the DRPC on a quarterly basis and more frequently if corporate competitors or adversarial entities are suspected of engaging in online competitor disparagement.

 InfoAge Online Reputation

 As Information and Communications Technology (ICT) becomes more widespread, cyber attack prevention, education and protection are areas requiring immediate attention.
 The Information Age has many benefits to humanity, but it is vital to identify and prevent the malevolent and nefarious elements that exist in cyberspace and Information and Communications Technology.
-The definition and motivations of iPredator and Information and Communications Technology (ICT) is as follows:
+The definition of Information and Communications Technology (ICT) is as follows: